-This condition usually resolves on its own as soon as the child’s bones cease to grow.
+This condition usually resolves on its own over time and rest.
 At times the knee pains can be very severe, and one may need to take some medication for the knee pain treatment.
 You can buy some over the counter pain-relief to relieve the knee pains.
 Refer to your doctor if needed and follow their advice regarding pain-relief.
-A therapist can also guide your child to do some physical exercises that stretch the thigh’s quadriceps.
+A therapist can also guide you to do some physical exercises that stretch and strengthen the thigh’s quadriceps.
 This helps to reduce the tension in the tendons.
+Exercises that strengthen the knee tendons and the thighs can be used to stabilise your knee joints which should reduce the knee pains.
 A patella tendon strap can also be used to relieve the pressure.
-Exercises that strengthen the knee tendons and the thighs can be used to stabilise your child’s knee joints which should reduce the knee pains.
 In very rare cases, surgery is recommended but is only done when the knee pain does not stop even after the growth spurts have ceased.

 Tips And Tricks For Managing Daily Activities